mbarkhau/sbk/READMEv2.md

 With SBK you can create cold-storage Bitcoin wallets that are highly secure.
 This means:

  - Your coins are safe, even if your house burns down in a fire and all of your documents and devices are destroyed.
- - Your coins are safe, even if a theif takes all your documents or hacker copies all of your files.
+ - Your coins are safe, even if all your documents are stolen or hacker copies all of your files.
  - Your coins are safe, even if you trusted somebody you shouldn't have (not too often though).
  - Your coins are safe, even if something happens to you, your family will still be able to recover your coins.